-1 For example see: https://courts.mt.gov/portals/113/dcourt/stats/workload/caseload-study2014.pdf
+1 See for example, Suzanne Tallarico, John Douglas, and Erika Friess.
+2014.
+'Montana District Court Judicial Weighted Caseload Study, 2014', National Center for State Courts, available online at https://courts.mt.gov/portals/113/dcourt/stats/workload/caseload-study2014.pdf

-- XXIX Additional City Civil Court Judge, Bangalore - 2nd Additional Civil Judge, Bangalore district - Assistant Chief Metropolitan Magistrate III, Bangalore - Assistant Chief Metropolitan Magistrate IV, Bangalore - The courts were chosen randomly with the only criteria being that equal number of civil and criminal courts were included. - A single researcher spent the day in each court hall, detailing the amount of time a judge spent on each case number listed and called out. - Tables 2 to 5 provide the detailed observations recorded over five days in each of the four selected courts in Bangalore. - At the end of the day, the observations were tallied to examine: - a.
-How long the court is in session for a single day. - b.
-How many cases are listed on the cause list, and how many are heard. - c.
-Time spent by the judge on adjournments. - d.
-The time taken by cases that are heard. - The researchers focused on noting the time taken by the courts in handling cases during our observation period and not the legal merits of the case.
+- The courts were chosen randomly with the only criteria being that equal number of civil and criminal courts were included. - A single researcher spent five days in each court hall, detailing the amount of time a judge spent on each case number listed and called out every day. - Tables 2 to 5 contain detailed observations recorded over five days in each of the four selected courts in Bangalore. - At the end of the day, the observations were tallied to examine: - i.
+How long the court was in session during each day. - ii.
+How many cases were listed on the cause list, and how many were heard. - iii.
+Time spent by the judge on cases adjourned without being heard. - iv.
+Time taken by cases that were heard on merits. - The researchers' focus during this study was on noting the time taken by the courts in handling cases, and not the legal merits of the case.